my approach

 -

-Talking therapy to focus on developing the capacity of your mind to manage challenging internal chats, experiences, and beliefs.
+Talking therapy to focus on developing the capacity of your mind to manage challenging thoughts, experiences, and beliefs; recognising unhelpful thinking patterns and working through cognitive shifts.
 While this approach can be very useful, most times you can't think your way out of the problem, especially if it is rooted in trauma;

 -

-Somatic body-based therapy to focus on processing how your body holds these difficult internal chats, and offer regulation tools such as breathing or grounding techniques.
-Enriched by a solid foundation of medical principles, behavioural science and evidence-based practices, this approach can be extremely powerful in bringing compassionate curiosity around the body and shifting deep emotions or self-beliefs, by way of re-balancing a nervous system that may have become dysregulated for example (anxiety, panic, hypervigilance, insomnia, IBS, chronic fatigue, to name a few symptoms);
+Somatic body-based therapy to focus on processing how your body holds these difficult internal thoughts, becoming aware of the disconnection and overriding signals, pushing through, and living mostly in the head.
+I offer regulation tools such as breathing, movement, patterns of sensations or grounding techniques.
+Enriched by a solid foundation of behavioural science, evidence-based practices, physiological and neurobiological principles, this approach can be extremely powerful in bringing compassionate curiosity around the body and shifting deep emotions or self-beliefs, by way of re-balancing a nervous system that may have become dysregulated for example, and re-connecting with your body.

 -